imaitland/blog/md/remainder.md

 # Understanding `%` and `rem_euclid()` in Rust.

 For two positive numbers, `%` and `rem_euclid` methods behave the same way, both will give you the remainder for the division of one number by another.
 Where they are different is how they treat negative numbers.
-Or Rather, where some confusion arrises is in deciding what convention to adopt.
+Or rather, where some confusion arises is in deciding what convention to adopt.
 In some contexts having a negative remainder makes sense, in others it does not.
-Generally, negative remainders are not really useful.
+Generally, negative remainders are unconventional.

 - In Rust `%` Remainder will always return a remainder matching the sign of the left hand side of the operation:
 ```